Exploring the Assembly Code generated by Rust Recursive Tree Traversal

 Flow chart of the recursive sum function

-The following flow chart will help in understanding the generated assembly code.
+The following flow chart will help you understand the generated assembly code.
 The Rust compiler optimizes away the recursive call to the sum function when the right field of the Node variant is a Leaf variant.
 This is because the sum function is tail recursive for the sum (right) call.

-You can think of the conversion of the recursive call to a loop as a two-step process.
-Here is how the compiler thinks about this:
+You can think of converting the recursive call to a loop as a two-step process:

 1. The last call in the function is a sum(right).
-This has a similar structure to the calling function sum(tree).
+This structure resembles the calling function sum(tree).
 The compiler can save the overhead of this call by eliminating the stack frame for the call.

 Tree recursive fold generated assembly flow chart